 Building Relations Through Community Service

 Building personal relations will also go a long way in case of such business models.
 One might be able to build a significant customer base by sponsoring a small charity drive.
 This might even result in a noteworthy mention in the local newspaper, and will serve as a sure-shot way in increasing sales.

 This was when she was approached by a perceptive salesman who had gauged her weakness.
 He managed to sell a hair care product she had never even heard of and had no intention of buying.
-This experience serves to teach us the importance of focusing on emotions while trying to make a pitch.
-This is true for both sales as well as marketing.
+Thus, Tapping on People's Emotions is very important for Marketing.

 Marketing a product does not have to be an expensive affair.
 Every small business should focus on the strategy that is best for its business.